All Episodes

 And the way I frame this, Sean, is that every truth passes through three stages before it's recognized.

-And the first it's ridiculed, and the second it's opposed, and then it becomes self-evident.
+And the first, it's ridiculed, and the second, it's opposed.

-This organization has become so corrupt that this this president, he's a PhD, he's a doctor, and he's telling this person who he believes to be someone whose friend was abusing students.
+This organization has become so corrupt that this president, he's a PhD, he's a doctor, and he's telling this person who he believes to be someone whose friend was abusing students.

 He's confessing all of the things he has covered up.

-Well, another another word for that is uh is is lying.
+Well, another word for that is lying.

-How we can cover up how we can lie.
+How we can cover up, how we can lie.

 How we can cover up the truth.